 According to the Florida Department of Law Enforcement, there were nearly 105,000 reported incidents of domestic violence in Florida in 2018.
 Domestic violence is a serious crime in the state of Florida that is aggressively prosecuted by authorities.

 What constitutes domestic violence?
 Is domestic violence a misdemeanor or felony crime?
-The laws regarding this crime are complex, which is why it’s best to discuss your charges with an experienced Clearwater domestic violence attorney.
+The laws regarding this crime are complex, which is why it’s best to discuss your charges with an experienced Tampa criminal defense attorney.
 But for now, keep reading to learn the answers to these questions and more.

 What is Domestic Violence in Florida?